Serpentor: DiC

 Serpentor appeared in the DiC-produced G.I.
 Joe miniseries, G.I.
 Joe: Operation Dragonfire, voiced by Maurice LaMarche.
 He reorganizes Cobra with Destro, Baroness, Scoop, Zarana and Copperhead returning to the team.
 In the series, Serpentor attempted to harness the mythical power known as Dragonfire, but was unaware of Cobra Commander's return.
 In the ensuing civil war, Serpentor was captured by Cobra Commander and his Python Patrol.
 Cobra Commander then used his Pythonizing Ray made from a part of the Dragonfire he obtained to combine Serpentor with Gnawgahyde's pet iguana.
 Cobra Commander stated that the effects will be temporary and that by the time he changes back, he'll have a taste for flies.
-He was last seen running off into the jungle in his iguana form with Gnawgahyde chasing after him, Gnawgahyde threatening to barbecue Serpentor.
-Serpentor is not seen again in the DiC series, leaving it unclear if Serpentor successfully escaped or Gnawgahyde enacted his threats.
+He was last seen running off into the jungle in his iguana form with Gnawgahyde chasing after him as he threatened to barbecue Serpentor.
+Serpentor is not seen again in the DiC series, leaving it unclear if Serpentor's iguana form successfully escaped or not.